porsager/wright/README.md

 Currently works with Chrome, tested on OSX & Windows 10.

 Wright automatically watches any resource (js, css, image, font) that is loaded in the browser, and hot reloads it when it changes.

+## Getting started

+Wright can start a server for you using a specified index.html file or a boilerplate html where your js & css will be injected into.

+It can also take a url to an existing server and inject js & css in to that.

 ## CLI API
 ```